Ectoparasites

 Other immediate management

-- Advise no sexual contact for 7 days after treatment is administered
+- Advise no sexual contact for 7 days after treatment is commenced, or until the course is completed and symptoms resolved, whichever is later.

-- Contact tracing
+- Contact tracing.

 - Provide patient with factsheet (Scabies, Pubic Lice).